 Today our team was strengthened by a student from Tallinn University in Estonia.
 Her name is Alisa Rekunova, born in Siberia where weather gets more and more extreme: winters become colder and summers warmer.
 She’s having two Master’s degrees: one in psychology and one in environmental protection.
 She’s got writers ambitions as well.
-Alisa will assist us to unroll Cool Down The Planet.
-This means: finding serious candidates to answer the first three challenges on Cool Down The Planet.
-Furthermore looking for opportunities to work out a next challenge.
+Alisa will assist us to unroll Cool Down The Planet and is very motivated to help us find suitable subjects for video projects in her country.
 We first asked her to answer some questions by mail.

 Alisa, can you introduce yourself?

 My name is Alisa.
 Currently I am a PhD student in Tallinn University.
 I study fundamental psychology and my focus of study is the human mind and thinking.
 I study how irrational beliefs emerge and how do they coexist with scientific point of view.
 I have two Master’s degrees: in psychology and in environmental protection.
 Some people think it’s too strange because these two topics are so far from each other but I think it gives me a broader perspective of the world.
 Since my childhood I was a huge science fiction fan and I always wanted to write.
 Now I have two published books (a novel and a poetry book) and I don’t want to stop.
 I am interested in the future of the world, biotechnology, human-environment-technology interaction and I try to use my knowledge to write adequately and accurately.
 With my stories I want to educate people and help them to think about the environment.

 What motivated you to choose for the study that you’re doing?